liclac/iVN/README.markdown

 * [SSZipArchive](https://github.com/samsoffes/ssziparchive)
 Objective-C Wrapper around the C-Based MiniZip utility to compress and decompress ZIP archives.
 *(Note: iVN Uses a not yet merged [branch](https://github.com/uppfinnarn/ssziparchive), that adds support for a Progress Delegate)*

+## Version 2.0
+A 'Version 2.0' is currently in very early stages of development.
+This version will use OpenGL for a more flexible and portable graphics engine, and a Plugin architecture to make adding support for new engines easy.

+## Help out!
+Feel free to branch the repo and add your own changes for me to pull back - this is a work in progress and there are always things that can be done better.

+If you have ideas, questions, bugs or words of encouragement, please tell me!
+You can contact me at [*@uppfinnarn*](http://twitter.com/uppfinnarn) on Twitter or by email at *uppfinnarn (at) gmail (dot) com*.